 Kazadi wa Mukuna is a native of the Democratic Republic of the Congo (Zaire) and Professor of Ethnomusicology at Kent State University.
 Professor Kazadi received his Ph.D. in Ethnomusicology from the University of California, Los Angeles and a Ph.D. in Sociology from the Universidade de São Paulo, Brazil.
 Two of his most current research projects are "A Dictionary of Urban Music and Musicians in the Democratic Republic of Congo" and "The Evolution of the Urban Music of the Democratic Republic of Congo".

-Denise Seachrist is Director of the Hugh A. Glauser School of Music at Kent State University where she holds the rank of Associate Professor.
-She received her Ph.D. in musicology-ethnomusicology from Kent State University, and a Master of Music in vocal performance from Youngstown State University.
+Denise Seachrist is Interim Dean and Chief Administrative Officer at KSU Stark.
+She holds the rank of Associate Professor at the Hugh A. Glauser School of Music.
+Seachrist received her Ph.D. in musicology-ethnomusicology from Kent State University, and a Master of Music in vocal performance from Youngstown State University.
 Considered a specialist in the music of both historical and living German religious communities in Pennsylvania, Seachrist serves on the board of the Communal Studies Association.
 She is a member of the editorial board for Pennsylvania-German History and Culture book series published by Penn State Press.
 She is the author of The Musical World of Halim El-Dabh (2003) and Snow Hill: In the Shadows of the Ephrata Cloister (2010).

 Andrew Shahriari earned his Ph.D. in ethnomusicology from Kent State University in 2001.
 He has published three books, Khon Muang Music and Dance Traditions of North Thailand (2007), Popular World Music (2010), and World Music: A Global Journey (2006, 3e 2012), co-authored with Kent State Professor Emeritus, Terry E. Miller.
 Dr. Shahriari is currently an Assistant Professor at Kent State University and Coordinator of Online Programs for Music.
 His primary areas of research interest include music of mainland Southeast Asia, East Asia, popular world music, rock music history, music and spirituality, as well as music therapy and autism.